 These are the apps that have a tendency to invoke a kind of dependency, they keep us engaged, logged in, always checking for updates.
 On the bright side, imagination and talent of app creators bring lots of fresh and fun things to our lives, so we will never be bored again, that’s for sure.

 - NBC – Watch Now and Stream Full TV Episodes (Android & IOS)

 Utility software is used on a daily basis by literally everyone of us, we don’t even realize it.
 Though unlike others types of apps, utility apps display the shortest user session times.
 People use these to just get things done and move on.
 Falling into top categories of mobile apps can be explained by sheer amount of practical individuals leveraging their gadgets to full potential.
-Most popular types of applications here are scanners, trackers, first aid manuals, etc.
+For example taxi apps.
+However, most popular types of applications here are scanners, trackers, healthcare, first aid manuals, etc.